AhsanAyaz/slides/talks/slides-markdown/you-dont-see-me-as-a-dev.md

-## "Why should I have an online presence as a developer?
+## Why should I have an online presence as a developer?

 ### Isn't being a good developer enough?" <!-- .element: class="fragment" -->